gerardnicolas/ispract-portfolio/README.md

 # ISPRACT Portfolio

-Web portfolio created using React and TailwindCSS.
+Web portfolio for our ISPRACT subject, created using React and TailwindCSS.
 Mobile-first and fully responsive.